- Question: How do I get legal papers served?

 - Question: How do I find out my rights as a landlord or tenant?

-- Answer: If you live in Flathead County, please contact the following local representatives of the Montana Landlord Association:
+- Answer: If you live in Flathead County, please contact a local representative, who is a licensed property manager and answers basic questions about the Montana Landlord Tenant Laws:

 Mr. Ron Trippet (406) 752-9000